Author – Kavya Devarapalli

 Microfinance for Solar Energy

-Similarly, there are other social enterprises that have built up a network of rural franchisees and micro-finance self help groups.
+No doubt, SELCO India won the environment category award at the Times of India Social Impact Awards way back in 2012.
+Similarly, there are other social enterprises that have built up a network of rural franchisees and micro-finance self-help groups.
 Boond, Thrive Solar Energy and Frontier Markets are rapidly expanding their horizons in Andhra Pradesh, Karnataka, Manipur and Rajasthan.

-- Thrive Solar Energy has partnered with WSDS Microfinance of Manipur to distribute their solar devices in the rural areas.
+- Thrive Solar Energy has partnered with WSDS Microfinance of Manipur to distribute its solar devices in rural areas.

-- Frontier Markets has established trustful relationship with rural residents of Rajasthan and Andhra Pradesh by working on over 20,000 clean-energy products with them.
-They also finance village level entrepreneurs (VLEs) and train them to show the technical specifications.
-These VLEs distribute the products by customizing them according to the users’ needs and sell it through small-scale entrepreneurs.
+- Frontier Markets has established a trustful relationship with rural residents of Rajasthan and Andhra Pradesh by working on over 20,000 clean-energy products with them.
+They also finance village-level tiny entrepreneurs and train them to show the technical specifications.
+These VLEs distribute the products by customizing them according to the users’ needs and sell them through small-scale entrepreneurs.

 - BOOND is another social enterprise founded in 2010 for promoting microfinance for solar energy in Rajasthan, Uttar Pradesh, and other northern states of India.
 By the end of FY2015, it has implemented projects in various sectors with an installed capacity of over 1500KW, impacting more than 100,000 individuals and many small-scale enterprises.